EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 ![pic6a](./images/pic6a.png)

-I used mkfs.ext4 to format the logical volumes with ext4 filesystem with the commands below:
+I used mkfs.ext4 to format the logical volumes by executing the commands below:

 ```
 sudo mkfs -t ext4 /dev/webdata-vg/apps-lv
 sudo mkfs -t ext4 /dev/webdata-vg/logs-lv
 ```

-To create a directory to store website files and also mount this i run the following comand:
+To create a directory to store website files and also mount this I executed the following command:

 ```
 sudo mkdir -p /var/www/html